-This is a good example of hull with and without the manufacturer logo, which usually is in the best spot for your boat lettering.
+This is a good example of hull with and without the manufacturer logo, which usually is in the best spot for your custom boat graphics.

 “Beach Party” was the first of a series of seven related AIP beach party films.
 The others are Muscle Beach Party, Bikini Beach, Pajama Party, Beach Blanket Bingo, How to Stuff a Wild Bikini and The Ghost in the Invisible Bikini.